 Quick and painless upskilling

 Investing in the next generation of connected workers therefore means adapting your factory tools to operators that have already grown up with paperless technology.
-With the help of various interactive elements like digital forms, step-by-step instructions and videos, digital MOS platforms can make upskilling these new workers a quick and painless process, enabling them to be more autonomous.
+With the help of various interactive elements like digital forms, step-by-step instructions and videos, connected worker platforms can make upskilling these new workers a quick and painless process, enabling them to be more autonomous.
 At the same time, these tools reduce the time and resources required to formally train and onboard employees, instead making the learning process a continuous, ongoing activity that newer operators can experience at the machine.
 And, being more autonomous will make workers happier, reducing employee turnover.

 Implementing Digital Workflows in Your Factory